Sanctuary city: Federal legislation

 Ilya Somin, Professor of Law at George Mason University, has argued that Trump's withholding of federal funding would be unconstitutional: "Trump and future presidents could use [the executive order] to seriously undermine constitutional federalism by forcing dissenting cities and states to obey presidential dictates, even without authorization from Congress.
 The circumvention of Congress makes the order a threat to separation of powers, as well."

 On April 25, 2017, U.S. District Judge William Orrick issued a nationwide preliminary injunction halting this executive order.
 The injunction was made permanent on November 20, 2017, when Judge Orrick ruled that section 9(a) of the order was "unconstitutional on its face".
 The judgment concluded that the order violates "the separation of powers doctrine and deprives [the plaintiffs] of their Tenth and Fifth Amendment rights."

 In December 2018, in United States v.
 Sineneng-Smith, the Ninth U.S. Circuit Court of Appeals struck down a federal law that criminalized encouraging people to enter or live in the U.S. illegally.
 The court said the law was too broad in restricting the basic right of free speech under the First Amendment to the U.S. Constitution.
 Opponents of the law argued that it was a danger to lawyers advising immigrants and to public officials who support sanctuary policies.

+On January 20, 2025, and February 19, 2025, President Donald Trump signed Executive Order 14159 and Executive Order 14218 directing the Secretary of Homeland Security and Attorney General to withhold funds once again from sanctuary jurisdictions whose policies aim to "shield illegal aliens from deportation."

+On February 7, 2025, a coalition of local governments led by San Francisco and Santa Clara County filed a lawsuit, San Francisco v.
+Trump (2025), to protect sanctuary jurisdictions from federal overreach of immigration enforcement and to challenge attempts to cut or condition federal funding.
+In August 22, 2025, a district court issued a preliminary injunction blocking the Trump administration from withholding or freezing federal funding from municipalities and counties it labels as "sanctuary jurisdictions," extending protection to 50 jurisdictions total.

+In February 9, 2026, Senator Lindsey Graham (R. South Carolina) introduced the End Sanctuary Cities Act, which would impose criminal penalties on state and local officials who ignore DHS requests to detain undocumented immigrants.
+A separate House measure, introduced by Rep. Tom McClintock, R-Calif., was the Shut Down Sanctuary Policies Act, allowing for local enforcement of immigration law without being sued or harassed by sanctuary jurisdictions.